stevleibelts-archive/php_component_dependency_injection/README.md

 * Uses definitions/declarations for creating classes
 * Resolves dependency by using definition based strategies

+## Managers

+* Can be injected if class implements Serviceable or Manageable interface
+* If injected, the class simple calls manager->getFoo(), manager->getBar to setup itself by using the manager

 # Links

 * [Beginners guide to dependency injection](http://www.theserverside.com/news/1321158/A-beginners-guide-to-Dependency-Injection)